Plans for 324 flats at Lewisham Council’s New Cross site submitted

-An application has been made to build 324 homes at a long-vacant site in New Cross on Besson Street.
+An application has been made to build 324 homes at a long-vacant site owned by Lewisham Council on Besson Street in New Cross.

 The site is owned by Lewisham Council and lay empty for 12 years since buildings on site were demolished.
 Council housing was pulled down alongside a pub and builder’s merchant yard.
 Plans in 2009, seen below, went nowhere:

-The New Cross Road frontage is in keeping with existing buildings – with new paths through the site created.
+The New Cross Road frontage is in keeping with existing buildings, with new footpaths through the site set to be created.
 Red brick and gold balconies are predominant colour palette and material.